alexandreprl/amak/README.md

 ### Create your multi-agent system ###

 Let's call the multi-agent system "MyAMAS".
-Create a class "MyAMAS" which extends the abstract class Amas<TableEnvironment>.
+Create a class "MyAMAS" which extends the abstract class Amas<Table>.

 During the initialization, we want to create a philosopher per fork and let them know their neighbors.